 - Coconut comes in several different varieties like flaked, shredded, or grated.
 Just be sure to look for unsweetened.

 - Protein powder helps pack in extra protein to keep you fuller longer.

 - Seeds provide healthy fats and fiber.

 - Peanut butter gives it that silky feel and helps keep them together.
 Sub sunflower butter if you are nut free.

 - Salt and cinnamon provide an extra pop of flavor.

 Customize these protein energy bites your way

-For this recipe, I like to add hemp seeds (also known as hemp hearts) into my energy bites.
+For this recipe, I like to add hemp seeds (also known as hemp hearts) into these bites.
 These can typically be found in the bulk section or the baking and cereals aisle of the grocery store.
 Just 3 tablespoons of them packs in 10 grams of plant based protein!
 You can also use chia seeds or ground flax seed instead.
 These are also a great source of omega 3 healthy fats and protein.

 Peanut butter is one of my favorite ingredients to use in recipes.
 It mixes great in these healthy energy bites.
 However, if you are nut-free, feel free to substitute it with sunflower seed butter instead.